RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-hub-provider/security.md

 ## Request Schema Validation

-If enabled, RapidAPI will automatically validate a bunch of parameters like path, query and header during run time and block all invalid requests.
-This requires `Content-Type` header in requests with a body.
+If enabled, RapidAPI will automatically validate a bunch of parameters like path, query, and header during run time and block all invalid requests.
+This requires a `Content-Type` header in requests with a body.

 ![Request Schema Validation](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/production/learn/posts/rapidapi-hub-provider/images/image17.png)